 Key Technical SEO Elements

-Search engines crawl and index your website before ranking it.
-If pages are blocked or not accessible, they will not appear in search results.
+Search engines must crawl and index your website before it can rank.
+If important pages are blocked, broken, or not discoverable, they may never appear in search results.

 2. XML Sitemap

-A sitemap helps search engines understand your site structure.
+An XML sitemap helps search engines understand your site structure and discover important pages more efficiently.

 Example: yourdomain.com/sitemap.xml